List of Emmerdale characters introduced in 2025: Caitlin Todd

 Dr. Caitlin Todd, portrayed by Caroline Harker made her first appearance on 2 January.
 She is a doctor that medical student Jacob Gallagher (Joe-Warren Plant) works with during his first shift of his placement in A&E. Following the character's debut, viewers on Twitter wondered where they recognised Harker from.
 Olivia Wheeler from Leicester Mercury said viewers were "left distracted" after "they noticed where they had seen Dr Caitlin star Caroline Harker before as Jacob Gallagher made a huge mistake."
 Caitlin mentors Jacob during his first shift and reminds him that whilst it can be exciting, these are real people.
-When Jacob tells Marlon Dingle (Mark Charnock) and Rhona Goskirk (Zoë Henry) that he believes that their daughter, April Windsor (Amelia Flanagan), is in hospital, she tells him off for not following the correct procedures.
-When it is revealed that the girl was not April and Marlon and Rhona were told that their daughter had died, she shouts at Jacob.
+When Jacob tells Marlon Dingle (Mark Charnock) and Rhona Goskirk (Zoë Henry) that he believes that Marlon's daughter, April Windsor (Amelia Flanagan), is in hospital, she tells him off for not following the correct procedures.
+When it is revealed that the girl was not April and Marlon and Rhona were told that she had died, Todd shouts at Jacob.
 At the end of the shift, Jacob tells her that he cannot handle it, so she consoles Jacob and encourages him to not quit.
 She tells him to not feel bad about not being with Henry when he died as he knew that Jacob cared about him.

+On 10 February 2026, it was announced that Harker would return as Doctor Todd for an "extended run".
+This time, she will be part of a storyline that portrays the "troubling reality of workplace bullying."
+Todd will constantly be criticising Jacob and finding faults in his work whilst she is mentoring him, which turns his professional life into a "battleground".
+ITV has revealed that the storyline will "delve into Jacob's struggle to manage his work-life balance under the immense pressure of his overbearing boss."
+A synopsis teased: "The storyline will delve into Jacob's struggle to manage his work-life balance under the immense pressure of his overbearing boss.
+The stakes are raised further when Doctor Todd installs herself in the village, blurring the lines between Jacob’s professional and private life."
+Speaking about her return, Harker said: "I'm delighted to be back at Emmerdale for a longer stint playing Doctor Todd.
+She's a complex character and from what I've been told so far, quite a tricky one for Jacob to navigate.
+Workplace bullying is commonplace, and it will be interesting to see it brought to our screens in a serial drama such as Emmerdale."
+Producer Laura Shaw added: "We are looking forward to seeing the machinations of someone like Caitlin Todd, and it's not just at the hospital where she will start to make an impression.
+Caroline is a fabulous actor and brings such great experience to this role - we can't wait for her to play out what we have planned for the character."